 Inspirations and Resources

-Day 154: Shrimp Tie – Aka ebi shibari 海老繰り or ebizeme 海老責め – We continue our exploration from Day 14 of this classic torture technique from the Edo period.
-Tie the legs in crossed leg position, then catch on an upper-body harness to bring the torso forward as low as possible.
+Day 154: Shrimp Tie – Alt. ebi shibari 海老繰り or ebizeme 海老責め – A classic torture technique from the Edo period, when people were tied up and left to suffer until they admited to their crime.
+Tie the lower body in crossed leg position, then catch the upper-body to bring the torso forward as low as possible.
 You can use a chest structure to avoid tying around the neck.
 Bending forward makes breathing difficult and you have to be prepared to untie quickly.

 Gallery